-Notes: 1.
-Ramp rate used for this specification is from 0 - 2.7 V dc.
-Peak current occurs on or near the internal power-on reset threshold and lasts for less than 3 ms.

-- 2. Devices are guaranteed to initialize properly with the minimum current available from the power supply as noted above. - 3.
-Larger currents may result if ramp rates are forced to be faster.
+- 1. Ramp rate used for this specification is from 0 2.7 VDC.
+Peak current occurs on or near the internal power-on reset threshold and lasts for less than 3 ms. - Devices are guaranteed to initialize properly with the minimum current available from the power supply as noted above. - Larger currents can result if ramp rates are forced to be faster.